alcionai/corso/website/docs/setup/repos.md

 Within a repository, Corso uses
 AES256-GCM-HMAC-SHA256 to encrypt data at rest using keys that are derived from the repository passphrase.
-Data in flight to and from the repositiry is encrypted via TLS.
+Data in flight to and from the repository is encrypted via TLS.

 Repositories are supported on the following object storage systems: